 3500 watts generator

-This type of generator can power appliances with a rate of up to 2200 watts.
+This type of generator can power appliances at a rate of up to 2200 watts.
 These include;

 - Radial saw or a small a/c.